 Read the full review: AMD Radeon RX 5700

 Replacing the Nvidia GeForce GTX 1660, the Nvidia GeForce GTX 1660 Super is absolutely one of the best cheap graphics cards on the market right now.
 It is able to crank out nearly 80 FPS on Middle Earth: Shadow of War on Ultra graphics settings at 1080p and even managing a decent 54 FPS at 1440p.
 This is incredible considering it comes in at under $250 (£200, AU$400).

 Still, the Nvidia GeForce GTX 1660 Super does have its drawbacks.
 It still goes with a DVI port in lieu of a second HDMI port (or even a USB-C) and while it does have a DisplayPort, you won't be running several displays with this card.
-It also lacks ray tracing cores, but that's not surprising given that this is a budget graphics card.
-Still, you're going to be hard-pressed to find another graphics card that's as good as the Nvidia GeForce GTX 1660 Super for the price.
+It also lacks ray tracing cores, but you're going to be hard-pressed to find another graphics card that's as good as the Nvidia GeForce GTX 1660 Super for the price.